geseib/tgwwalk/README.md

 1. **Non-production VPCs**: We might create several of these to house our training environments, development, and QA resources.
 1. **Prodcution VPCs**: This is for our live production systems.
 1. **Shared Resources**: For resources and services that we want shared across all VPCs.

+Also, we need a VPC to represent our on-premise environment, a simulated datacenter.

 1. **Datacenter**: In this workshop we need to simulate a datacenter.
 In the real world, this would be our existing datacenter or colo and the hardware it contains.
 But we are going to make our own version in the cloud!

 ### IP addressing